School shooting: Film

 There have been many representations of American school shootings in films and TV shows produced by both United States and international production companies.
 While films Elephant, We Need to Talk about Kevin, Beautiful Boy, and Mass are solely focused on the either the act or the aftermath, many of the shows such as Criminal Minds, Degrassi: the Next Generation, Law and Order, and One Tree Hill investigate the crime for an episode or use it as a plot point for about half a season.

 Music

 One of the more provocative songs to come out of the Parkland, Florida high school shooting was "thoughts & prayers" from alternative artist/rapper grandson (born Jordan Benjamin).
 The song is a critique of politicians sending out their "thoughts and prayers" to the victims of the Parkland high school shooting and other mass shootings, accompanied by what he perceives as a consistent resistance to gun control laws.

 "I Don't Like Mondays" by Irish new wave band The Boomtown Rats was directly inspired by the 1979 Cleveland Elementary School shooting.

+"Pumped Up Kicks" by American indie group Foster the People explores gun violence and homicidal thoughts among youth.
+Additionally, the band's bassist, Cubbie Fink, has a cousin who survived the Columbine High School massacre, which inspired the band to create a platform to discuss these issues.